Intelligent-Testing-Lab/cawsr/paper.md

 # Summary

-CAWSR facilities the testing of the open-source autonomous driving system, Autoware, within CARLA [@carla_sim], the state-of-the-art open-source driving simulator.
+CAWSR facilitates the testing of the open-source autonomous driving system, Autoware, within CARLA [@carla_sim], the state-of-the-art open-source driving simulator.
 Building on existing tools, this project introduces a research-oriented testing framework for the execution of complex driving scenarios, as well as supporting implementation of a wide range of verification strategies.

 # Statement of Need